AWS VPC Interface Endpoints for Internal Stages¶

 The VPCE DNS Name can be found by describing an interface endpoint once the endpoint is created.

 *) is listed as the leading character in the VPCE DNS Name.
 Replace the leading wildcard with the Amazon S3 bucket name from the previous step.
 For example:

-As the network administrator, update the DNS settings to resolve the following two URLs:
+As the network administrator, update the DNS settings to resolve the following URL:

 Do not use wildcard characters (i.e.

-*) with DNS mapping because of the possible impact of accessing other AWS S3 buckets outside of Snowflake.
+*) with DNS mapping because of the possible impact of accessing other Amazon S3 buckets outside of Snowflake.

 Use a separate Snowflake account for testing, and configure a private hosted DNS zone in a test VPC to test the feature so that the testing is isolated and does not impact your other workloads.

 If using a separate Snowflake account is not possible, use a test user to access Snowflake from a test VPC where the DNS changes are made.